-Archival material related to the Robert Campbell and Campbell family is kept at the following four St. Louis area research institutions.
+Additionally, archival material related to the Robert Campbell and Campbell family can be found at the following four St. Louis area research institutions:

 The Campbell House Museum preserves the Campbell’s Lucas Place house and their collection of original furniture, fixtures, paintings, carriages, clothing and other objects.
 The museum archive contains records of the museum’s history (1943 to the present) and material relating to the St. Louis, Lucas Place, the Campbell family and their servants–including more than 1,000 photographs and hundreds of personal letters and documents ranging from the 1820s to the 1930s.
 Finding aid available.
 (60 boxes)

-Saint Louis Mercantile Library at the University of Missouri St. Louis
+II.
+St. Louis Mercantile Library at the University of Missouri-St. Louis

-This very large collection includes primary materials on the activities of Campbell, his friends, associates, business partners, and adversaries.
-Business correspondence, company ledgers, copy books, financial reports, and family letters form the bulk of the collection, which spans the period from the early 1830s to the 1920s.
+This very large collection includes primary materials on the activities of Campbell, his friends, associates, business partners and adversaries.
+Business correspondence, company ledgers, copy books, financial reports and family letters form the bulk of the collection, which spans the period from the early 1830s to the 1920s.
 (35 linear feet of manuscripts and archival records).
-Microfilm copies (30 reels) available at the Campbell House Museum.
-Collection description here.
+Microfilm copies (30 reels) available at the Campbell House.
+Finding aid available here.